Materials-Consortia/OPTIMADE/optimade.rst

 The metadata fields and their subfields should be described in the property definitions as described in the section `property definitions`_ just as regular fields.
 If a subfield is present in multiple metadata fields these subfields should have a separate entry under each of these metadata fields.
 The subfields SHOULD have the same value for the :field:`$id` field if the :field:`$id` field is present and the subfields are otherwise identical.

-It SHOULD contain the field :
+In addition to the fields described in the section `property definitions`_ the property definition of a metadata field SHOULD have the key:

-- **metadata_for**: which contains a string with the name of the property for which this meta data property contains the meta data,
+- **x-optimade-metadata-for**: This key contains a string with the name of the property for which this metadata property contains the metadata.
+  It MUST be located at the top level of the property definition.

 Example of a returned metadata field: